Under Wraps 2: Premise

-Back at the hotel, Amy discovers the rings are missing, which upsets her, but she decides not to worry about it and just enjoy herself at the party and Marshall tells Gilbert and Amy to keep an eye on the mummies at the party.
-Meanwhile, Sobek arrives at the party and causes a mess at the party and Sobek takes Rose's amulet and kidnaps her and attacks Harold when she tries to save her.
+Back at the hotel, Amy discovers the rings are missing, which upsets her, but she decides not to worry about it and just enjoy herself at the party.
+Marshall tells Gilbert and Amy to keep an eye on the mummies at the party.
+Sobek arrives at the party and causes a mess, taking Rose's amulet and kidnapping her, and attacking Harold when he tries to save her.

-Amy gets upset when the party gets ruined and locks herself in her room confesses to her dad and Carl that she lost the rings and Marshall gets upset and accuses Gilbert and Amy for not listening to him about protecting Rose and Harold comforts him.
+Amy gets upset when the party gets ruined and locks herself in her room while confessing to her dad and Carl that she lost the rings.
+Marshall also gets upset and accuses Gilbert and Amy for not listening to him in the first place about protecting Rose and Harold, who comforts him.

-Amy apologizes to her dad for ruining things and he and Carl tell her they do not need a perfect wedding or rings to get married.
-Marshall confesses to being jealous of Gilbert and Amy spending a lot of time together and they apologize to him for leaving him out and they discover a small Egyptian exhibit in a nearby warehouse where Sobek is.
+Amy apologizes to her dad for ruining things, and he and Carl tell her they do not need a perfect wedding or rings to get married.
+Marshall admits he was jealous of Gilbert and Amy spending a lot of time together and they apologize to him for leaving him out.
+They discover a small Egyptian exhibit in a nearby warehouse and figure that must be where Sobek is.

-They arrive at the warehouse and devise the plan to get the amulet and revive Rose.
-They attack his goon and tie him up and revive Rose, but Sobek finds them and uses the scepter to revive more mummies to attack Harold, Rose and the kids, but Gilbert climbs onto a moon and drops it down on the floor and crushes the mummies.
-But Sobek decides to kill both Harold and Rose if he cannot be with her and the kids use shields to deflect the scepters attack to destroy the jewel on the scepter and the amulet, defeating Sobek and breaking the spell put on his goon, whose real name is Larry and he gives Amy back the wedding rings and attends the wedding as Buzzy's date.
+They arrive at the warehouse and devise a plan to get the amulet and revive Rose.
+They attack Sobek's goon, tie him up and revive Rose, but Sobek finds them and uses the scepter to revive more mummies to attack Harold, Rose and the kids.
+Gilbert climbs onto a moon prop and drops it down on the floor, which crushes the mummies.
+Sobek decides to kill both Harold and Rose if he cannot be with her.
+The kids use shields to deflect the scepter's attack, which destroys the jewel on the scepter and the amulet, defeating Sobek and breaking the spell put on his goon, whose real name is Larry.
+Larry gives Amy back the wedding rings and attends the wedding as Buzzy's date.

-Amy gives her dads their rings back and the wedding goes on as planned and everyone celebrates, including the mummies.
-Then Buzzy and the kids take Harold and Rose back to their sarcophaguses and say goodbye.
+Amy gives her dads their rings back and the wedding goes on as planned as everyone celebrates, including the mummies.
+Then Buzzy and the kids take Harold and Rose back to their sarcophagi and say goodbye.

-The movie ends with them going out to eat and they start to think about next Halloween, even though Marshall wants to recover from the current Halloween season.
+The movie ends with them going out to eat and starting to think about next Halloween, even though Marshall wants to recover from the current Halloween season first.